Lumieducation/H5P-Nodejs-library/README.md

 ### Serving static H5P core files for the client

 This application doesn't include the H5P JavaScript core files for the editor and the player.
 These are the files that make up the editor and player that the end user interacts with in the browser.
-The core files must be obtained seperately:
+The core files must be obtained separately:

 1. Download the [Core Files](https://github.com/h5p/h5p-php-library/archive/1.24.0.zip) and place them into a folder called `h5p/core` in your project.
 2. Download the [Editor Files](https://github.com/h5p/h5p-editor-php-library/archive/1.24.0.zip) and place them into a folder called `h5p/editor` in your project.